 Mai Pokhari, Ilam

 Somewhere thirteen kilometers north of Ilam Bazaar lies the lake of Mai Pokhari, a position of journey arranged at an elevation of 2,438 meters.
 The outline of the lake is more than one kilometer.
-Out and out, there are nine lakes in the range, some of which are sufficiently expensive for watercraft.
-Others have layers of greenery so thick that one can exit them.
+Out and out, nine lakes are in the range, some suitable for watercraft.
+Others have layers of greenery so thick that one can get lost in them.

-Consistently amid Harisyani Ekadasi, a one-night reasonable is held at this detect; there are no yield creatures.
+Consistently amid Harisyani Ekadasi, a one-night festival is held at this temple; there are no yield creatures.
 The range is an outing spot with a sanctuary and a loner’s cabin.
 Neighborhood individuals assert that Mai Pokhari is steadily moving and changing its area.
 From the Ilam bazaar, it takes four hours to reach Mai Pokhari by jeep.
-In transit are the towns of Chure Ghanti, Bakhaute, Dharapani, and Jasbir Bahanjyang, which offer to charge perspectives of the cold crests toward the north.
+In transit are the towns of Chure Ghanti, Bakhaute, Dharapani, and Jasbir Bahanjyang, which offer different perspectives of the cold crests toward the north.